 1. Establish your marketing objective and goals

-You need to take a look at your businesses needs and decide from there how you will implement these needs into goals in your social media strategy.
+You need to take a look at your business needs and decide from there how you will implement these needs into goals in your social media strategy.

 It’s important to make sure your goals are realistic and achievable.
 You may have bigger goals you want to hit eventually, but start small and work your way up.